christian-kesler/ugle-auth/README.md

 ### Register a new account - example routing

-Note - the following examples assume your express app is using a view engine such as EJS
+Note - the following examples assume your express app is using a view engine such as EJS, and an environment variable solution such as 'dotenv'

     // register
     app.post('/auth/register', async (req, res) => {

         (async () => {
-            var result = await ugle_auth.register(database, req)
+            var result = await ugle_auth.register(database, req, process.env.SALT)

             if (result.valid) {
                 res.redirect('/auth/login?redirect=registration-successful')